ksatvat/Cross-Site-Scripting/README.md

-# Cross-Site-Scripting
+# Cross-Site-Scripting (XSS)

 ## Cross-Site Scripting: Content Sniffing

-### Abstract
+### Summary (fixed)
-Sending unvalidated data to a web browser may result in certain browsers executing malicious code.
+Cross-site scripting (a.k.a XSS) is a web security vulnerability that allows an attacker to compromise users' interactions with a vulnerable application.
+XSS allows an attacker to bypass the origin policy, through sending invalid input to a web browser which in vulnerable applications can result in execution of malicious code through the browser.
+XSS enables the attacker to masquerade as a victim user and access any of the user's data.
+If the victim user has privileged access within the application, then the attacker might be able to gain full control over all of the application's functionality and data.

 ### Explanation
 Cross-site scripting (XSS) vulnerabilities occur when: